alialavia/frontend-skeleton/README.md

     ...
 ```

-You can also define new tags in command.js.
+You can also define new html commands (a collection of parametrized tags) in command.js.
 A simple commands.js file might look like this:

 ```
 module.exports = {